hcoles/henrycoles/_pages/contact.md

 published: true
 ---

-If you'd like to get in touch [e-mail me](mailto:hello@henrycoles.com), or use the social media links at the bottom of this page.
+I can be contacted by [e-mail](mailto:hello@henrycoles.com), or via the social media links at the bottom of this page.